mech-toolkit/.github/profile/README.md

 # Repositories of MECH-toolkit:

-- [platforms](https://github.com/mech-toolkit/platforms) - The mechanical and electrical documentation for MECHs.
+- [platforms](https://github.com/mech-toolkit/platforms) - The mechanical and electrical documentation for MECHs (3D Print Files, Electrical Diagrams, Sensor Datasheets).
-- [mcu](https://github.com/mech-toolkit/mcu) - repo contains source code for Micro Controler Units.
-(The little boards on the MECH that input vision, and ultrasonics and control the servos that move the MECH.)
+- [mcu](https://github.com/mech-toolkit/mcu) - The source code for Microcontrolers that run on the MECHs (controls wireless comms, input vision, ultrasonics and control the servos that move the MECH).
-- [mechlib](https://github.com/mech-toolkit/mechlib) - a small python libary for autonomously controling MECHs.
+- [mechlib](https://github.com/mech-toolkit/mechlib) - The python libary for autonomously controling MECHs.
 This integrates networking, vision, and motion control to control the MECH.
 - [pretrained](https://github.com/mech-toolkit/pretrained) - The releases of pre-trained AI models for MECHs.